brewerdigital-llc/stripe-microservice/README.md

 * [VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html)
 * [Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/welcome.html)

-## Use the pre-deployed microservice
+## Use the Brewer-deployed microservice

 ### Base URL

-The base URL for the pre-deployed microservice is https://gozj2why30.execute-api.us-east-2.amazonaws.com/Prod.
+The base URL for the Brewer-deployed microservice is https://gozj2why30.execute-api.us-east-2.amazonaws.com/Prod.
 You can use this URL to make requests to the microservice by appending the below endpoints and applying the corresponding HTTP methods upon invocation.

 ### Service endpoints